-The aim with the research group MUSIC is to achieve interdisciplinary and inter-professional clinically relevant research within musculoskeletal disorders and sports medicine.
-The research concerns prevention, risk and prognosis, diagnosis and interventions.
+The aim with the activities in the research group MUSIC is to achieve interdisciplinary and inter-professional clinically relevant research within musculoskeletal disorders and sports medicine.
+We use epidemiological methods as cohort studies and randomized controlled trials and the research concerns prevention, risk and prognosis, diagnosis and interventions.
 The research is interdisciplinary and inter-professional and concerns rehabilitation and diagnostics as well as studies on risk factors and prognostic factors.
-The research group is multi professional; orthopaedic, epidemiology, occupational medicine, naprapathy, chiropractic, physiotherapy, insurance medicine and public health.
-The research is based on high quality research materials as prospective cohorts and randomized controlled trials.
+The research group is multi professional; medicine, epidemiology, occupational medicine, naprapathy, chiropractic, physiotherapy, insurance medicine and public health.

 I. Randomized controlled trials (RCT) of interventions for back and neck pain

 We perform clinical trials with the overall aim of evaluating the effect of commonly used treatment strategies, including manual therapy, for musculoskeletal disorders.
 Specific aims are to deepen the knowledge of the effect of treatments on back/neck pain regarding pain, disability, perceived recovery, cost utility and adverse reactions.